 “The stories I hear from farmers tell me that so many of the fires they encounter on equipment are classed as obstructed fires.
 They cannot actually see the base.
 Dry chems don’t do the job for two reasons: failing to discharge and failing to hit the base.

-“Halon and Stop Fire are very similar.
-They’re attracted to the heat of the fire.
+“Halon and Stop Fyre are very similar.
+(The fire draws in surrounding air).
 They displace oxygen and disrupt the chemical process of the flame.
 You don’t need to hit the base directly with the agent.
 If the extinguisher is aimed in the general area, they’ll put it out.”

-Whitman said Stop Fire is a proprietary blend of gases that accomplish much the same result as Halon.
-The two chemists who devised Stop Fire spent 12 years coming up with a blend that does the best job of mimicking Halon but without the CFCs.
+Whitman said Stop Fyre is a proprietary blend of gases that accomplish much the same result as halon.
+The chemists who devised Stop Fyre spent 12 years coming up with a blend that does the best job of mimicking halon but without the CFCs.

-He said Stop Fire does not require maintenance.
+He said Stop Fyre does not require maintenance.

 “If you’ve got a fire on a half million dollar combine, you want extinguishers that work.
 Talking to farmers here at the show, they tell me it doesn’t matter if you have insurance.
 They do not want that fire to spread.